 The default browser on Windows 10 machines is Microsoft Edge, but Microsoft ships a copy of Internet Explorer 11 with the operating system for legacy support reasons.

-Recommendation: IE11 is the only browser that can access the Microsoft Update Catalog currently to download patches manually.
+IE11 is the only browser that can access the Microsoft Update Catalog currently to download patches manually.
+Microsoft's Update Catalog works with any browser now.
 If you don't require that, and don't need the browser to access legacy apps, turn it off.

 DirectPlay is a deprecated API that was once part of Microsoft's DirectX API.
 Microsoft deprecated DirectPlay in favor of Games for Windows Live more than ten years ago.